Past, present, and future. That’s the structure covered in this one-on-one meeting template.

 – What projects and goals are you currently working on?

-- Is there anything I can do this week to help you achieve that?
+– Is there anything I can do this week to help you achieve your goals?

 Last but not least, talk about the future, the goals and things that your direct report might be feeling anxious about or looking forward to.
 Some questions you can ask include: